lammps/lammps/doc/src/compute_com.rst

 """""""""""

-This compute calculates a global vector of length 3, which can be accessed by indices 1-3 by any command that uses global vector values from a compute as input.
+This compute calculates a global vector of length 3, which can be accessed by indices 1--3 by any command that uses global vector values from a compute as input.
 See the :doc:`Howto output <Howto_output>` doc page for an overview of LAMMPS output options.

-The vector values are "intensive".
+The vector values are "intensive."
 The vector values will be in distance :doc:`units <units>`.

 Restrictions